huddlestona/Trail_Report/README.md

 ### Data Understanding:

-I plan to use WTA trip reports(using python NLP modules), WTA trail information (elevation, log/lat, length, etc.), past eather paterns, and current/future weather patterns to predict future key words that would be written in trail reports.
-I will use the past two years trail reports as training data (may increase in size due to some trails not having trip reports for a few years back).
+I plan to use WTA trip reports(using python NLP modules), WTA trail information (elevation, log/lat, length, etc.), past weather patterns, and current/future weather patterns to predict future key words that would be written in trail reports.
+I will use the past two years trail reports as training data (may increase in size due to some trials not having trip reports for a few years back).

 ### Data Gathering: